What is ROM memory? Types of ROM memory

 EPROM (Erasable Programmable ROM)

-EPROM stored data and these data can be erased with ultraviolet light.
-It was invented in 1971 by Dov Frohman.
+EPROM data is stored and can be erased with ultraviolet light.
+It was invented by Dov Frohman in 1971.

 EPROM